Istana Negara (Jakarta)

-Istana Negara (English: State Palace, Paleis te Rijswijk) is one of the six presidential palaces of Indonesia.
+Istana Negara (English: State Palace, Paleis te Rijswijk) is one of the seven presidential palaces of Indonesia.
 It is located on Veteran Street in Central Jakarta, with Merdeka Palace located south.
-It is part of the presidential palace compound which has a total area of 68,000 m², along with three other buildings: Bina Graha that was formerly used as the President's Office, Wisma Negara in the western side which is used as state guest house, and the office for the Ministry of State Secretariat of Indonesia.
-Istana Negara faces north towards aforementioned street, while the Merdeka Palace faces Merdeka Square and the National Monument (Monas).
+It is part of the presidential palace compound which has a total area of 68,000 m², along with three other buildings: Bina Graha which was formerly used as the President's Office, Wisma Negara on the western side which is used as the state guest house, and the office for the Ministry of State Secretariat of Indonesia.
+Istana Negara faces north towards the aforementioned street, while the Merdeka Palace faces Merdeka Square and the National Monument (Monas).

 History

 The beginning

 Construction of the building started in 1796.
-It was built by Jacob Andries van Braam, a Dutchman who between 1810 and 1819 held several high positions in government, to be made his own residence.
+It was built by Jacob Andries van Braam, a Dutchman who between 1810 and 1819 held several high positions in government, to be made his residence.
 It was an elegant two-floored building designed in the Indies Empire style, a popular style of architecture during the late 18th century.
 The building was built in the neighborhood of Rijswijk-Molenvliet (present Harmoni), which was among the most exclusive neighborhood in Batavia's Bovenstad ("uptown") at that time.
 The building was built during the tenure of Governor General Pieter Gerardus van Overstraten, shortly after the completion of another lavish residence which later would become Hotel der Nederlanden.
 Construction took several years, and the building was finally completed in 1804.